sahil-1610/OCTANET_MAY/README.md

-this folder belongs to OCTANET , web dev intership Projects.
+this folder belongs to OCTANET , web dev internship Projects.